aggregat4/shard/README.md

 tackle a "real" project, scratch a personal itch and do something bigger with the language.
 Shard is a first attempt at tackling some ideas I had about wikis and managing information and it seemed like an ideal project to start with.

+Shard is a web-based wiki, written in Scala.

-As this is a learning project for a programming language, I didn't want to get bogged down in learning frameworks and fiddling with configuration.
+As started as a learning project for a programming language, I didn't want to get bogged down in learning frameworks and fiddling with configuration.
 Easy bootstrapping is paramount and less black boxes help intensely.
 This doesn't mean that I reimplemented everything myself (see the Dependencies section below) but it does mean that Shard contains a tiny homebrew "web framework".
 Yes, I know.
 Learning, remember.